-Little Known Goods is a shop of art and home goods that celebrate your adventures near and far 🏕
+Little Known Goods is a shop of art and home decor that celebrates your adventures near and far 🏕

-Because everything we make is detailed and hand drawn, it will take us time to create items for all the places we have planned.
+It will take us time to create items for all the places we have planned.
 We've started with our home state (Florida) and current home (Colorado), and have moved from there to some of the states we know well and love in the Western US.
-We love to hear the spots you hope we'll make it to next!
+We'd love to hear the spots you hope we'll make it to next!

 After college my best friend and I took a 50-day road trip from Florida to Seattle and back.
 One thing that stuck with me was that no matter what city we were in, people were overjoyed to show us the little-known (or sometimes well-known, but still worth seeing) gems of their home, whether that be a local pizza place, scenic overlook, or a lake full of sailboats in… Lincoln, Nebraska.

 As I continued my travels, I always looked out for the things that made each place special to locals.
 I love capturing the memorable places Drew and I have lived and traveled to in map form and researching all the little details that make places lovable.
 I enjoy the process we go through to gather map data, make a list of what to include, and create artwork together that will hopefully bring joy to those who hang it on their wall.